Have you ever seen a wasp flying around your backyard in Oklahoma? Wasps can be intimidating, especially if they buzz around your head.

 The blue-winged wasp is a common species of wasp found throughout Oklahoma.
 These wasps are recognizable by their black and yellow markings and blue wings.

-They are the starter of this list of the types of wasps in Oklahoma and are also known for their long, slender bodies.
+They are the starters of this list of the types of wasps in Oklahoma and are known for their long, slender bodies.

 The blue-winged wasp is often found hovering around flowering plants in search of nectar.
-They may also be seen in the late summer when they congregate in large numbers.
+In late summer, it may also be seen congregating in large numbers.

 These wasps are not aggressive and rarely sting, although they may if they feel threatened.